 GERD is a digestive disorder that left untreated can lead to chronic inflammation, ulcers, scarring and abnormal tissue growth.
 Lindy Andrews shares 10 signs you could have it.

-These days though I’m managing it with far less of the over-the-counter Proton Pump Inhibitor (PPI’s) such as Nexium, Zantac and more natural remedies to reduce the symptoms.
+These days though I’m managing it with far less of the over-the-counter Proton Pump Inhibitor (PPI’s) such as Nexium with more natural remedies to reduce the symptoms.

 While reflux may sound benign, Gastroesophageal Reflux Disease is anything but, with potential to develop into something much more sinister.